Skip to Main Content

 1. Open the eBook in the eBook Full Text viewer.

-The Print Pages to PDF menu is displayed.
+The Print eBook menu is displayed:

 Note: If you have downloaded an EBSCO eBook and are viewing it in Adobe Digital Editions, eBook pages can be printed by going to the File menu and selecting Print.
 Any publisher-specified page printing limits are enforced by Digital Editions.